Oncorporation/gradio-user-history/README.md

 # Bring User History to your Spaces 🚀

-***User History*** is a plugin that you can add to your Spaces to cache generated images for your users.
+**Gradio User History** is a plugin (and package) that caches generated images for your Space users.

 ## Key features: